The Centre for Crime Prevention was founded in 2013 to campaign for an evidence-based approach to sentencing and policing.

 This is in spite of overwhelming evidence that probation, community sentencing and releasing prisoners while they are still a threat to the public fails – and prison works.
 It is also in spite of public opinion, which is consistently on the side of evidence-based criminal justice policies.

-The Director of the Centre for Crime Prevention is Peter Cuthbertson.
+The founder of the Centre for Crime Prevention was Peter Cuthbertson.
 David Spencer is the Research Director.
 Ross Allan is The Director – Legal and ECHR.

 The Centre for Crime Prevention aims to: